jananyajanu/Zomato-Landing-Page/README.md

-# This is zomato landing page
+# This is my zomato landing page clone

-## Done with first commit
+## Done with first commit.

-Editted in github
+## Set Up created here for our appln